 Conditions: Visibility 3 to 15m, Temp 14 to 20C, Max depth 12m

 This can easily be done as a shore dive.
 It is a shallow dive so it is suitable for all levels, if you are not experienced in local conditions I would recommend you dive with a local dive leader.
 The advantage of doing it as a boat dive with a local company is that the skippers have intimate knowledge of the area and will drop you on the sharks.
-The Pisces Divers ‘sharks and seals package’ is a great option to see these sharks.
-You can dive with the Cow Sharks at shark alley and the Cape Fur Seals at Partridge point.
-The sharks often disappear for long periods, so check with Pisces if they are present when booking this dive.
+The sharks often disappear for long periods, so check with Pisces Divers if they are present to book a dive with these awesome creatures!

 Pelagic Shark Dive